-Estate agents across the capital are feeling the ripple effects.
+Estate agents in London are feeling the ripple effects.

 “What’s going on has been very interesting; the price bracket has definitely been hit around that £2 to 3m mark.
-We have houses that would have sold, but they have just stuck around and generally the number of people enquiring and starting searches is very minimal,” Simon Bray sales director at Hudsons Property in Charlotte Street told LondonlovesBusiness.com.
+We have houses that would have sold, but they have just stuck around and generally the number of people enquiring and starting searches is very minimal,” Simon Bray sales director at West End estate agent Hudsons Property in Charlotte Street told LondonlovesBusiness.com.